kamillionlabs/hateoflux-documentation/docs/core-concepts/representation-model.md

 ### Main and Embedded Resources

 Generally speaking, a resource is an object in a HAL document and can be seen as the payload.
-Throughout all wrappers, 2 generic types are reoccurring that represent resources:
+Throughout all wrappers (and assemblers), 2 generic types are reoccurring that represent resources:
 - `ResourceT`: Represents the "main" resource, meaning the object type that the HAL document focuses on.
 - `EmbeddedT`: Also a resource, but of secondary importance.
 An embedded resource is not sent on its own but always attached to a "main" resource `ResourceT`.

 All wrapper classes define an `EmbeddedT`.
 When there is no need to embed another resource, the type is set to `Void`, indicating that no embedded resource exists.
+So e.g. `HalResourceWrapper<OrderDTO,PaymentDTO>` has a main resource `OrderDTO` and an embedded resource `PaymentDTO`, whereas `HalResourceWrapper<OrderDTO,Void>` contains only a main resource.

+It is important to note however, that the `EmbeddedT` is still not mandatory even though it is e.g. specified as `PaymentDTO`.
+In general, if a wrapper has a concrete `EmbeddedT`, it typically signifies that the object is expected to have one.
+However, it is acceptable for the embedded resource to be represented as a single empty `HalEmbeddedWrapper`, an empty list, or simply `null`.
+These configurations are interpreted differently.
+The serialized JSON will either omit the `_embedded` node entirely or include it as an empty array (`[]`).

 As an example, an API of an online store might expose "Order" objects, i.e.,`OrderDTO`s.
-In a scenario where a customer may be checking the status of an order in an app to see if it's still processing or completed, the HAL document (we're going with HAL+JSON) might look like this:
+In a scenario where a customer may be checking the status of an order in an app to see if it's still processing or completed, the HAL document might look like this:

 ```javascript
 {